 [Section 31A inserted by No. 24 of 1914 s.
 4 (as amended by No. 40 of 1957 s.
 21).]

-32. Bill of sale void as to execution on existing debts
+32. Bill of sale void against sheriff etc. executing process in some cases

-Every bill of sale hereafter given absolutely or by way of security shall be fraudulent and void as against all sheriffs, bailiffs, and other persons seizing the chattels, or any part thereof, comprised therein in the execution of any process of any Court under any writ or warrant of execution issued within 3 months from the registration of the said bill of sale on a judgment or order entered, made, or obtained in respect of a liquidated debt incurred by the grantor before the registration of the said bill of sale, and also against every person on whose behalf such process shall have issued, except as mentioned in section 31.
+Every bill of sale hereafter given absolutely or by way of security shall be fraudulent and void as against all sheriffs, bailiffs, and other persons seizing the chattels, or any part thereof, comprised therein in the execution of any process of any court under any writ or warrant of execution issued within 3 months from the registration of the said bill of sale on a judgment or order entered, made, or obtained in respect of a liquidated debt incurred by the grantor before the registration of the said bill of sale, and also against every person on whose behalf such process shall have issued, except as mentioned in section 31.

 [Section 32 amended by No. 40 of 1957 s.
 15.]

-33. Bill of sale takes effect from date
+33. Bills of sale, date of effect of

 Every bill of sale shall be deemed to be made on and shall only take effect from the day on which it is executed.